covid19mm/covid19mm.github.io/_posts/2020-03-12-first-report-assessment.markdown

 Location is collected anonymously from opted in users through smartphone applications.
 At the device level, iOS and Android operating systems combine various location data sources (e.g. GPS, wifi, beacons, network) and provide geographical coordinates with a given level of accuracy.
 Location accuracy is determined by the device and is variable, but can be as accurate as 10 meters.

-Temporal sapling of anonymized users’ location is also variable and dependent on app/OS characteristics and on user behavioral patterns, but it has a high-frequency overall.
+Temporal sampling of anonymized users’ location is also variable and dependent on app/OS characteristics and on user behavioral patterns, but it has a high-frequency overall.
 We remove short-time dynamics by aggregating the data over 5-minute windows.
 The basic unit of information we process is an event of the form (anonymous hashed user id, time, latitude, longitude), plus additional non-personal metadata and location accuracy.

 We selected a panel of users who were active during the first week of the outbreak (February 22-28, 2020).
 This leads to a sample of about 170k users with a total of about 175 million data points over the 8 weeks of study.